You are using an outdated browser. For a better experience, please upgrade your browser here.

 Being part of a group can help us build resilience, overcome isolation, and chart a path to find joy again.
 We hope you’ll find people who can support you through the challenge you’re facing.

-Meet other people in your community who are working on building resilience.
+Connect with other people in your community who are promoting women’s rights.

 Find more groups

 Watch to Adam and Sheryl share key findings from Option B about how you can build resilience.

 One way we build resilience is by fighting permanence, which is the belief that our grief or pain will last forever.
 Taking steps to remind ourselves that even the most painful feelings won’t always be so intense can help us find the strength to heal.

 After loss or trauma, we all hope to bounce back.
 Some of us manage to bounce forward.
 Learn how helping others gives our suffering meaning, allowing us to grow from the most difficult experiences of our lives.

 Watch more videos

 Writer and counseling psychologist Lee Daniel Kravetz describes five steps we can take to find realistic hope in the face of adversity.

 Some days can be harder than others.
 Use these strategies from Option B to find strength on hard days like holidays, anniversaries, and birthdays.

 See more advice